Table of Contents

 Guillain-Barré Syndrome (GBS)

 GBS is an autoimmune disorder with antibodies against peripheral nerves secondary to a preceding infection.
-The infection with campylobacter jejuni, cytomegalovirus or Epstein-Barr virus is responsible for formation of antibodies which lead to demyelination of the peripheral nerves.
+An infection with campylobacter jejuni, cytomegalovirus or Epstein-Barr virus is responsible for the formation of antibodies which lead to demyelination of the peripheral nerves.

 Clinical picture of GBS

 After 2-4 weeks, the disorder will manifest as progressive symmetric muscle weakness or paralysis that involves limbs, respiratory muscles, face and bulbar muscles accompanied by diminished or absent reflexes.
 Respiratory or oropharyngeal involvement requires prolonged ventilatory support and airway protection.
 Facial nerve paresis, pain, and autonomic dysfunction may be present.